 According to Bloomberg's Mark Gurman, this won't be just another incremental Siri update.
 The February release represents the first version that can actually deliver on the ambitious promises Apple made when it announced Apple Intelligence back in June 2024.
 That means genuine ability to complete tasks by tapping into your personal data and understanding what's happening on your screen - capabilities that competitors like ChatGPT and Google Assistant have offered for months.

 The timing reveals just how far behind Apple had fallen in the AI race.
 When the company first teased these features nearly two years ago, the tech world expected quick delivery.
-Instead, Apple watched as OpenAI, , and rolled out increasingly sophisticated AI assistants while Siri remained largely stuck in 2016.
+Instead, Apple watched as OpenAI, Google, and Microsoft rolled out increasingly sophisticated AI assistants while Siri remained largely stuck in 2016.